knurl/bigbang/README.md

 brew install --cask google-cloud-sdk
 ```

+__NB__: Some of these packages, including google-cloud-sdk, will require you to
+add things to your .zshrc, .bashrc, .zprofile, .profile or other dotfiles in
+order to ensure that the right binaries are in your PATH, and to ensure that
+you have tab-completion on the binaries. _Make sure that you pay attention to
+the messages that accompany each install_, and please install every package one
+at a time.

 ### AWS

 After the installation of `awscli`, you now need to configure it, by running